 FMU’s COVID-19 Response Office was created to provide members of the FMU community with information and resources related to the University’s response to the pandemic.
 The office will coordinate FMU’s contact tracing procedures, and monitoring.

 FMU’s Student Health Center provides a front-line healthcare resource for the FMU community.
 It’s staffed Monday to Friday, 8:30 a.m. to 5 p.m. by qualified medical practitioners who can provide immediate aid or referrals for a variety of problems.
 The Student Health Center is located in Room 217 on the second floor of the Smith University Center on FMU’s Main Campus.
 Contact the office by telephone at 843-661-1843 or by email at firstname.lastname@example.org.

 Francis Marion University’s SwampFox Alerts system provides the University with a fast and efficient means for notifying the FMU community — students, faculty and staff — when campus emergencies occur.
 The alert system can be used 24 hours a day, 7 days a week.
 It sends messages via text, email, social media, on campus message boards, and to University-owned computers.

 Depending upon the nature of an emergency, the system may send users multiple messages, adding updated information as it becomes available.
 SwampFox Alerts are used for public safety emergencies and for official university information such as closings.
 It is only used in the case of an emergency.

 Click the link below to find out more about FMU’s SwampFox Alerts system.

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) directs institutions receiving funds under the Act to submit reports describing the use of funds distributed from the Higher Education Emergency Relief Fund (HEERF).
+The Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) direct institutions receiving funds under the Acts to submit reports describing the use of funds distributed from the Higher Education Emergency Relief Fund portion of the Acts.
 FMU’s reports can be accessed below.